Japanese migration to Indonesia: Media

 The Daily Jakarta Shimbun is Indonesia's only Japanese language newspaper.
 It was founded in 1998 by Yasuo Kusano, who was formerly the Mainichi Shimbun bureau chief in Jakarta from 1981 to 1986; he returned to Indonesia after the fall of Suharto, and, finding that many publications banned during the Suharto era were being revived, decided to found a newspaper to provide accurate, in-depth information about Indonesia's new democratisation to Japanese readers.
 Since then, its circulation has grown from 50 copies to more than 4,000.

 Portrayals in Indonesian popular culture centred on Japanese characters include Remy Sylado's 1990s novel Kembang Jepun.
 Set during World War II, it tells a story of a geisha and her Indonesian husband who participates in Supriyadi's anti-Japanese uprising.
 It was reprinted as a full-length book by Gramedia Pustaka Utama in 2003.
 Another work with a similar theme is Lang Fang's 2007 novel Perempuan Kembang Jepun, from the same publisher, about a 1940s geisha who becomes the second wife of a Surabaya businessman.
 The Indonesian martial arts film The Raid 2 depicts a Japanese crime syndicate in Jakarta.

 Education

 Several Japanese international schools are in Indonesia.
 The Jakarta Japanese School is located in South Tangerang, Banten in Greater Jakarta.

-In 2018 Cikarang Japanese Schhol (CJS) opened its doors in Deltamas, Cikarang.
+In 2018 Cikarang Japanese School (CJS, チカラン日本人学校) opened its doors in Deltamas, Cikarang.

 The Bandung Japanese School (Sekolah Jepang Bandung; バンドン日本人学校) is in Bandung.
 The Sekolah Jepang Surabaya (スラバヤ日本人学校) is located in Surabaya.

 The Japanese School of Bali is a supplementary school (hoshu jugyo ko or hoshuko) in Denpasar, Bali.
 The Makassar Japanese Language Class is a supplementary programme in Makassar, Sulawesi.

 The Medan Japanese School (メダン日本人学校), a day school, previously existed.
 A hoshuko in Semarang also closed.